openedx/openedx-aspects/docs/concepts/superset.rst

   single screen to provide a high-level overview of data.
 Dashboards can be shared with other users, and can be scheduled to refresh periodically.
 - **Assets**: Assets are any or the components described above.

+For instance, in Aspects when we want to display enrollments in a course Superset will:

+Display an Enrollment Dashboard, with several Slices (pie charts, line charts) that pull data from the Enrollments Dataset which are stored in the ClickHouse databases.
+Aspects stores the definitions for all of these things (and any custom ones a site operator adds) in a set of Assets that are imported when the tutor init command is run.

 You can find more information about Superset concepts in the `Superset Documentation <https://superset.apache.org/docs/intro>`_.